 New information following the change in COVID-19 alert levels. massey.ac.nz/coronavirus

 Massey University’s selected entry post-masterate Postgraduate Diploma in Educational and Developmental Psychology is your pathway to becoming an educational psychologist.

-With a strong bicultural teaching pedagogy, which embeds Matauranga Māori, as well as the ability to complete your internship in a variety of places including schools, DHBs, the Ministry of Education or youth justice, you’ll develop a strong notion about what it means to be an educational psychologist in Aotearoa New Zealand.
+The programme has a strong bicultural teaching pedagogy, which embeds matauranga Māori.
+You’ll have the ability to complete your internship in a variety of places including schools, DHBs, the Ministry of Education or youth justice.
+You’ll develop a strong understanding of what it means to be an educational psychologist in Aotearoa New Zealand.

 The Postgraduate Diploma in Educational and Developmental Psychology is your pathway to becoming an educational psychologist.
 Successful completion of this internship programme will deem you eligible for registration as an educational psychologist with the New Zealand Psychologists Board.

 There is a demand for educational psychologists in New Zealand.
 If you enjoy people, love learning, and are creative, this is an exciting profession.
 It leads to a vast range of professional opportunities in the areas of learning, assessment, leadership and management in educational and workplace settings.

 All students must meet university entrance requirements to be admitted to the University.